nauam/Courses/docs/learning/howto/configuring-windows-nodes.md

     <br><br>![Success](@assets/img/howto-winnode-commandsuccess.png)<br><br>

-And now your Windows node is ready to receive PowerShell commands from the QW Control instance.
+And now your Windows node is ready to receive PowerShell commands from the Rundeck instance.

 ## Additional Information